AditMeh/Visual-Jenga-Reimplementation/README.md

 - I'm just using DINO, the actual paper uses CLIP too.
 There are also other similarity options

 - The paper uses Adobe Firefly, which isn't open source.
 I use Attentive Eraser instead (https://github.com/Anonym0u3/AttentiveEraser).
-It works sometimes, but not as good as what's shown in the paper
+It works sometimes, but not as good as what's shown in the paper.

 - You need to provide molmo a image-specific prompt, like "point at all books".
+It'll require a bit of prompt tuning before getting a good decomposition.
 Ideally there should be one prompt that works for all images.